+Insiders, we are here to help you achieve the best nexus letter to submit with your VA disability claim.
 The nexus is considered to be the hardest aspect to prove a service connection to a veteran’s current disability claim.
 Without sufficient evidence or a nexus, a veteran’s disability claim will be denied.
 On the other hand, a well-written nexus letter might be the reason why a Veteran gets their service-connected disability.

 Why is it important?
 A nexus letter is proof of evidence or document from a medical practitioner or professional that is given to a veteran to support their disability claim.
-A nexus letter explains the veteran’s current medical condition that resulted during their military connection.
+The best nexus letter explains the veteran’s current medical condition that resulted during their military connection.
 You can read more about why you need a nexus letter here.

 A veteran is not necessarily required to submit a nexus letter, but the nexus letter could create the difference between a denial and an award.
 Moreover, there is no specific requirement of when the nexus letter could be submitted.
 A veteran may file a nexus letter with their initial application for their benefits, during claim progress, or after a C&P Exam.
 However, it is best to submit a nexus letter at the earliest possible date.

-Writing the nexus letter
+Writing the best nexus letter

 Below are the key things to keep in mind to create a persuasive nexus letter: